KxSystems/docs-v1/docs/ml/nlp.md

 returns, as a list of lists of longs, document indexes where each list is a cluster.

-The following example matches the first centroid of the clusters with the rest of the corpus.
+Matches the first centroid of the clusters with the rest of the corpus:
 ```q
 q).nlp.cluster.groupByCentroids[[corpus clusters][0][`keywords];corpus`keywords]
 0 23 65 137